Factbox: WHO expert panel to decide whether new virus an emergency

-GENEVA (Reuters) - A World Health Organization panel of experts on the new coronavirus met on Wednesday to evaluate whether the outbreak, which has spread from China to several countries, constitutes an international emergency.
+GENEVA (Reuters) - A World Health Organisation panel of experts on the new coronavirus met on Wednesday to evaluate whether the outbreak, which has spread from China to several countries, constitutes an international emergency.

 The 16 independent experts in disease control, virology, epidemiology and vaccine development held a closed-door meeting at the U.N. agency’s Geneva headquarters.

-Didier Houssin, an adviser to France’s national health security agency, was selected as chair.
+Didier Houssin, an adviser to France’s national health security agency, was seleted as chair.
 Chinese health authorities were to make a presentation by teleconference.

 A news briefing is tentatively set for Wednesday at 1800 GMT.